ON THE ISSUES

 - A nurse-led program that cares for chronically ill senior citizens after they leave the hospital, to make sure they follow discharge instructions and take their medications.
 Two studies found the program resulted in about a 40% reduction in rehospitalizations and average savings of $4,500 per patient.

-- A program that pairs Black barbershops with pharmacists, so when men come in to get their hair cut, they also get screened for high blood pressure and, if needed, get medication.
+- A program that pairs Black barbershops with pharmacists to screen for and treat high blood pressure.
+In this program, when men come in for a haircut, they also get screened for high blood pressure and, if needed, get medication.
 This program supports people where they are, reducing the rate of uncontrolled high blood pressure—a leading killer among Black men—by more than half.

-- A program that pairs nurses and first-time mothers for regular home visits that provide assistance in parenting, nutrition, and health.
+- A program that pairs nurses and first-time mothers for home visits, providing assistance in parenting, nutrition, and health.
 Studies show the program leads to big improvements in child health and safety, including reductions in abuse, neglect, and injuries.
 The most at-risk children also do better in school, and one study found the program saved the government more money in the long run than it cost to deliver.

 Based on employer-sponsored healthcare, the largest source of Marylanders’ insurance coverage.